 If you cannot make it to one of our events or if you have something that is not acceptable at our events there are private companies that can service your needs for a fee.
 Please refer to the Business, Government Agency and Non-Profit section above for immediate disposal options.

 - Automotive fluids (including antifreeze/engine coolant, used motor oil, gasoline, diesel, lubricants, brake fluid, fuel additives and engine cleaners)

 - corrosives (acids & bases)

-- all types of household batteries (alkaline, NiCad, NiMH, lithium, lead-acid and etc.)
+- all types of household batteries (alkaline, NiCad, NiMH, Li-ion (Lithium), lead-acid (automotive) and etc.)

-- unbroken fluorescent lights (tubes & CFLs) and chemical ballasts (pre-1979, label states “PCB”).
+- unbroken fluorescent bulbs (tubes & CFLs) and chemical ballasts (pre-1979, label states “PCB”).
 Instructions on how to safely clean up broken fluorescent bulbs. green-tip fluorescent bulbs still contain mercury.

 - mercury thermometers

 - toxic aerosol canisters

-- oil-based paint & stains. liquid lead-based paints. paint thinner/turpentine. wood preservatives. chemical paint removers.
+- oil-based paint, varnishes & stains. liquid lead-based paints. paint thinner/turpentine. wood preservatives. chemical paint removers.

 - toxic garden supplies (herbicides, pesticides, insecticides and fungicides)